Tesora/fuel-plugin-tesora-dbaas/docs/guide/source/tesora-dbaas-guide.rst

    .. image:: figures/enable-plugin.png
       :width: 75%

 #.
-Now you can deploy nodes for Tesora DBaaS Platform.
+Select nodes for Tesora DBaaS Platform.
    The plugin is designed to install the Tesora DBaaS Platform into a separate node:

    .. image:: figures/add-node.png
       :width: 75%

+#.
+Perform network validation on your new fuel environment.

 #.
 Deploy your Fuel environment containing the Tesora DBaaS Platform.
    Once provisioned launch Horizon.
 You should see additional screens in Horizon for Tesora Databases: